cdxOo/mongodb-restore/README.md

 });

 await restore.collection({
+    // same as in database()
     con,
     uri,
     clean,
     onCollectionExists,
+    transformDocuments,
     database,
-    // above are the same as in database()
+    //

     collection: 'my-collection-name',
                   // name of the collection that the documents